10 Things To Do In Ajmer; And Why I’ll Never Visit Again.

-Would you read a blog about the things to do in Ajmer if I said I wouldn’t visit again?
-Well, possibly.
-I mean, I probably will.
 We love India and embrace its chaos and colour.
 But this particular trip – our sixth time to Rajasthan as a family – hit differently.

-So here we go.
 All the things to do in Ajmer and sites to see in this often overlooked small Rajasthani city.

 Plus, some very honest feedback about why the things to do in Ajmer don’t necessarily outweigh the challenge of actually navigating the crevices of this unlikely and overpacked pilgrimage Mecca…

-So, what was it about Ajmer?
+So, What Was it About Ajmer?

-I’m not one for penning fixed negative opinions on a positive geared travel blog.
 But writing now before I’ve left Ajmer and just survived (narrowly) a rickshaw through unbeatably ram-packed body-to-body crevices for streets outside the Dargah in the monsoon has me already confident in the title of this blog.

 We love Rajasthan by the way.
 But something about Ajmer and the things to do – or lack of – had us missing the glorious sunshine and colours of Jaisalmer.
-We miss the colours of Jodhpur.
-And the friendly pink-hued markets and palaces of Jaipur.

 This trip was meant to be a diversion from Goa in the height of monsoon season.
 There’s not everything open at this time of year in the south and tropical viruses are rife.